Padma Ravichandran, Brandel France de Bravo, MPH,

 Children in the United States are spending more time in front of screens — watching television, movies, and using computers and iPhones — than ever before.
 They are spending much more time with these types of media than with books or in free play, and it is happening at younger and younger ages.
 Parents are not just “letting” their children watch but are often actively encouraging these forms of passive entertainment.
 TV, iPads, and iPhones are always available babysitters, so it’s no wonder parents sometimes rely on screens to keep kids busy while grown-ups take care of household chores, bills, or catch up on their emails.

-Children under two spend, on average, more than two hours every day watching TV or using other screen media like computer games and video games.1 But according to the American Academy of Pediatrics, children under 2 should not be watching TV, videos, or DVDs at all.
-In fact, the Academy recommends no “screen time” for babies and toddlers.2 Parents should instead encourage more interactive activities such as playing and talking in order to improve their listening and social skills.
-The American Academy of Pediatrics first announced this in 1999 and they are still trying to get parents’ attention, but most parents are unaware of this advice: either their pediatrician never mentioned it or parents figure time in front of a screen is harmless or even educational, provided children are watching the “right programs.”
+Children under two spend, on average, almost two hours every day watching TV or using other screen media like computer games and video games.1 Previously the American Academy of Pediatrics, advised that children under 2 should not be watching any TV, videos, or DVDs.
+Though they changed their no screens recommendation at the end of 2016 to include only babies under the age of 18 months, the American Academy of Pediatrics still recommends no screen time for children between the ages of 15 months and two years by themselves.
+Parents should instead encourage more interactive activities such as playing and talking in order to improve their listening and social skills, but if they have to use a screen they should treat it more as a picture book and interact with the screen alongside their child.2